niccokunzmann/my-mailbox-calendar/README.md

 ## How it works

 This service uses an IMAP connection to the mailbox.
-When a request is made, the calendar is filtered for the name of the calendar and the e-mails are downloaded.
+When a request is made, the emails are filtered for the name of the calendar and are downloaded.
 Each event e-mail is processed for ICAL-entries.

 Tested with: